Bertini theorems revisited: Introduction

-Apart from the Bertini theorems for smoothness and irreducibility discussed above, such results are still mostly unknown for other properties of schemes.
-In this manuscript, we address this question by proving several new Bertini theorems over fields and discrete valuation rings.

 Our main results are the Bertini theorems for regularity, normality, reducedness, irreducibility and integrality over (possibly imperfect) fields and discrete valuation rings.
-Furthermore, we prove these results in the generality where the hypersurfaces are allowed to contain a prescribed closed subscheme (with some necessary conditions) of the ambient projective space.
-As a consequence of this flexibility, we obtain a generalization of the Bertini irreducibility theorem over finite fields by Charles-Poonen.
-We summarize our main results below and refer to various sections for precise statements.
+Furthermore, we prove these results in the generality in which the hypersurfaces are required to contain a prescribed closed subscheme (satisfying some necessary conditions) of the ambient projective space.
+As consequences of this flexibility, we obtain generalizations of the Bertini irreducibility theorem over finite fields by Charles-Poonen and the Bertini-normality theorem over infinite fields by Seidenberg.

+Before we describe the main results, we discuss some concrete motivations for proving them.
+Although the Bertini theorems of different kinds are known to be powerful tools in algebraic geometry and will remain so in the future, our interest in proving them was mainly driven by some precise (and some potential) applications in the theory of algebraic cycles.
+Typically, these applications are in finding a hypersurface section of a higher dimensional algebraic variety which contains a given algebraic cycle.
+This allows one to reduce the given problem to the case of algebraic cycles on lower dimensional varieties.

+If the base field $k$ is not perfect and a quasi-projective $k$-scheme is regular but not smooth over $k$, then the Bertini smoothness theorem for hypersurfaces containing a closed subscheme is not helpful in solving the above problem.
+Over such a field, we also often need Bertini theorems for other properties such as reducedness and integrality.
+For instance, the Bertini theorems of this paper (for regularity, reducedness and integrality) over imperfect fields are crucially used in the proof of \cite[Lemma~3.2, p.~12]{GKR-1}.

+The Bertini theorems for normal crossing and singular schemes (for hypersurfaces containing a closed subscheme and avoiding another closed subscheme) over imperfect fields are key steps in the proofs of \cite[Proposition~7.7, Theorem~8.3]{BK-1} (see p.~317 and p.~321 of op. cit.).
+For another application of the Bertini theorem for normal crossing schemes, we refer to the proof of \cite[Lemma~3.3]{BK-TAMS}.
+It has also been realized that the Bertini regularity theorem for hypersurfaces containing a 0-cycle is a key requirement in the potential generalizations of the main results of \cite{BK-TAMS} to regular schemes over imperfect base fields.
+For applications of the Bertini theorems for normality and $(R_a + S_b)$-property, we refer the reader to the proofs of Theorem~1.2 (p.~33) and Theorem~8.6 (p.~46) of \cite{Ghosh-Krishna}.

+In the study of class field theory for varieties over a local field $k$, one has to usually work with a model of a given $k$-variety over the ring of integers of $k$.
+Such a model is not guaranteed to be smooth even if the given variety over $k$ is.
+In such cases, one needs very general Bertini theorems for quasi-projective schemes over discrete valuation rings.
+When the model is smooth, a Bertini theorem of this kind has already played a key role in the proof of \cite[Lemma~13.2]{GKR}.
+Our hope is that the general Bertini theorem of this paper will be very useful in the study of class field theory of regular varieties over local fields of positive characteristics.
+For more applications of the results of this paper, the reader can also see \cite{BKS} and \cite{GK-1}.